Theory of the spin Seebeck effect influenced by crystal-field excitations in Tb$_3$Fe$_5$O$_{12}$: Summary and Discussions

 Incorporating \tbig{} (TbIG) into a spin Seebeck effect (SSE) device for thermoelectric generation, the SSE voltage measured in the metal goes to zero at low temperatures.
 This has been ascribed to the strong single-ion anisotropies of the Tb ions responsible for the opening of a gap in the magnon spectrum~\cite{tomasello22}.
 When a magnetic field is applied, one might, by comparison with experiments with other materials, expect the SSE to remain zero as the magnon gap should further increase.
 Yet for TbIG the SSE instead increases to positive values~\cite{kawamoto24,geprags24}.
 We provide an explanation for this based on the effects of crystalline electric fields.
 The crystal-field excitations (CFE) in TbIG are calculated with a mean field approximation for the effects of magnetic iron moments, {using the full set of CF parameters for Tb in \tbgg{} (TGG) experimentally estimated via neutron scattering in Ref.~\onlinecite{wawrzynczak19}}.

-In contrast to TGG, where symmetry and the weak interactions between rare-earths allow all the spectra to be the same on each rare-earth $c$ site, in TbIG we must classify the Tb sites into two groups (\C{} or \Cp{} sites).
+In contrast to TGG, where symmetry and the weak interactions between rare-earths allow all the spectra to be the same on each rare-earth $c$ site, in TbIG we must classify the Tb sites into two groups (\C{} or \Cp{} sites) determined by the direction of net magnetization, assumed parallel to [111].
 Each site belongs to a set of three, related by 120 degree rotations around the [111] axis for both local axes and the direction of the net magnetic moments of iron with respect to the local axes.
 Within each group, the crystal-field levels are identical, but the two groups have different canting angles and different energy levels.
 A given measured crystal-field level can be identified as primarily on either the \C{} or \Cp{} sites, even taking into account weak dispersive effects.

 For one group of Tb sites, the \C{}, the lowest CFE decreases when a magnetic field is applied in the [111] crystallographic direction for reasonable values of the mean magnetic field, and Stevens parameters taken {from Terbium Gallium Garnet (where the $a$ and $d$ sites are non-magnetic)}.
 This can be understood as an extrapolation, after avoided crossings, of the splitting of excited ``pseudo-doublets" of TGG in a small external field~\cite{wawrzynczak19}.
-As a consequence of this magnetic field dependence of the lowest CFE, the SSE in TbIG can then be enhanced by a magnetic field at low temperatures.
+To see this, in Fig.~\ref{magdepcfe} of Appendix~\ref{magdep}, note that the decreasing part of the lowest excitation level (red, on-line) can be seen to be the approximate continuation of the second level (blue, on-line) after an avoided crossing at lower fields.
+As a consequence of this magnetic field dependence of the lowest crystal field level, the Spin Seebeck Effect in TbIG can then be enhanced by a magnetic field at low temperatures.